lightning/bolts/04-onion-routing.md

 the length of the route or their position within it.
-The packet is obfuscated at each hop, to ensure that a network level attacker cannot associate packets belonging to the same route, i.e. packets belonging to the same route do not share any identifying information.
+The packet is obfuscated at each hop, to ensure that a network level attacker cannot associate packets belonging to the same route, i.e. packets belonging to the same route do not share any correlating information.
 Notice that this does not preclude the possibility of packet association by an attacker via traffic analysis.

-The route is constructed by the sender (origin node), which knows the public keys of each intermediate node.
-Knowing each intermediate node's public key allows the sender to create a shared secret (using ECDH) for each intermediate node, including the final recipient node.
-The shared secret is then used to generate a _pseudo-random stream_ of bytes, which is used to obfuscate the packet, and a number of _keys_, which are used to encrypt the payload and compute HMACs, which are used to ensure the integrity of the packet at each hop.
+The route is constructed by the origin node, which knows the public keys of each intermediate node.
+Knowing each intermediate hop's public key allows the origin node to create a shared secret (using ECDH) for each intermediate node, including the final recipient node.
+The shared secret is then used to generate a _pseudo-random stream_ of bytes, which is used to obfuscate the packet, and a number of _keys_, which are used to encrypt the payload and compute HMACs, which are in turn used to ensure the integrity of the packet at each hop.

-This specification describes version 0 of the packet format and routing mechanism.
+This specification describes _version 0_ of the packet format and routing mechanism.

 A node:
   - upon receiving a higher version packet than it implements:
-    - MUST report a route failure to the sending node.
+    - MUST report a route failure to the origin node.
     - MUST discard the packet.

 # Table of Contents